davidgur/yuri/README.md

 This program is implemented as a Flask server.
 Each object detection process is run asynchronously so as to support multiple object detection jobs at a time.

+## Usage Instructions
+**yuri** is designed with ease of use in mind.
+There are a few steps to running yuri on your system.
+**NOTE: yuri requires a relatively powerful CPU or GPU to work.
+In addition, it requires at least 8 GB of RAM to function.**

+1. Install dependencies
+  The dependencies are listed in `requirements.txt`.
+Install them, and there shouldn't be any issue.
+2. Configure based on preferred computation target.
+  **yuri** is preconfigured for use with the CPU.
+If you want to use the GPU to do the computation, change the line in `src/mask_rcnn.py`
+    ``` python
+    self.net.setPreferableTarget(cv.dnn.DNN_TARGET_CPU)
+    ```
+    to
+    ``` python
+    self.net.setPreferableTarget(cv.dnn.DNN_TARGET_OPENCL)
+    ```
+3. Launch Flask server
+  Launch a terminal, and in the yuri folder, run `python src/controller.py`.
+  This will start a Flask server that you can view at `localhost:5000`.
+You may change the host by navigating to `controller.py`, line 105 and in `app.run()`, adding an optional parameter `host=255.255.255.255`.

+4. Using **yuri**
+  Once you have navigated to the website, you can click on the "Drop file here" box, and select an image or video.
+Modifying the two dropdown menus will allow you to select what objects are detected by yuri.
+Finally, pressing "Upload" will launch the object detection process in an Async thread.
+When the process is complete, you will be redirected to the resulting image.

 ### Authors

   * **David Gurevich** - *Team Lead/Machine Learning Engineer*